michalisantoniou6/entrust/README.md

 Then it's likely that the `id` column in your user table does not match the `user_id` column in `role_user`.
 Make sure both are `INT(10)`.

-When trying to use the EntrustUserTrait methods, you encounter the error which looks like
+When trying to use the CerberusUserTrait methods, you encounter the error which looks like

     Class name must be a valid object or a string

-then probably you don't have published Entrust assets or something went wrong when you did it.
+then probably you don't have published Cerberus assets or something went wrong when you did it.
-First of all check that you have the `entrust.php` file in your `config` directory.
+First of all check that you have the `cerberus.php` file in your `config` directory.
-If you don't, then try `php artisan vendor:publish` and, if it does not appear, manually copy the `/vendor/zizaco/entrust/src/config/config.php` file in your config directory and rename it `entrust.php`.
+If you don't, then try `php artisan vendor:publish` and, if it does not appear, manually copy the `/vendor/zizaco/cerberus/src/config/config.php` file in your config directory and rename it `cerberus.php`.

 ## License

-Entrust is free software distributed under the terms of the MIT license.
+Cerberus is free software distributed under the terms of the MIT license.

 ## Contribution guidelines